MadAppGang/mag-service-registry/README.md

 ```

 Due to ability to handle asynchronous services during registration the *initServiceRegistry* becomes asynchronous as well.
-It returns registry after all the services are set and ready.
+It resolves to registry after all the services are set and ready.

 ```javascript
   const registry = await initServiceRegistry(configureServices);